airyhq/airy/docs/docs/ui/contacts.md

 This feature is disabled by default.
 To enable it you need to set the `integration.contacts.enabled` field in your [airy.yaml config](getting-started/installation/configuration.md) to `true`.

-Viewing and editing contacts in the Airy UI is only possible when this feature is enabled.
+The configuration served by the [client.config endpoint](/api/endpoints/client-config) is used for enabling this feature in the UI.
+Thus, viewing and editing contacts in the Airy UI is only possible when this feature is enabled in the [airy.yaml configuration file](getting-started/installation/configuration.md).

 :::